postsharp/Metalama.Documentation/content/conceptual/aspects/advising/introducing-members.md

 ### Step 2.
 Invoke IAdviceFactory.Introduce*

-In your implementation of the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method, call one of the following methods and store the return value in a variable.
+In your implementation of the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method, call

-- <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceMethod*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IMethodBuilder>;

-- <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceProperty*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IPropertyBuilder>;

-- <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceEvent*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IEventBuilder>;

-- <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceField*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IFieldBuilder>.
+<xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceMethod*>, <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceProperty*>, <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceAutomaticProperty*>, <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceEvent*>, or <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceField*>.

 A call to one of these methods creates by default a member that has the same characteristics as the template (name, signature, ...), taking into account the properties of the <xref:Metalama.Framework.Aspects.TemplateAttribute?text=[Template]> custom attribute.

-To modify the name and signature of the introduced declaration, use the `buildMethod`, `buildProperty`, `buildEvent` or `buildField` parameter of the `Introduce*` method.
+To modify the name and signature of the introduced declaration, use the `buildMethod`, `buildProperty`, `buildEvent`, or `buildField` parameter of the `Introduce*` method and supply a delegate that modifies the <xref:Metalama.Framework.Code.DeclarationBuilders.IMethodBuilder>, <xref:Metalama.Framework.Code.DeclarationBuilders.IPropertyBuilder>, <xref:Metalama.Framework.Code.DeclarationBuilders.IEventBuilder>or  <xref:Metalama.Framework.Code.DeclarationBuilders.IFieldBuilder>.

 ### Example: Update method